OpenEvalProject/evals/manuscripts/elife-65553/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/65553/elife-65553-fig8-v2.jpg)

-**Figure 8.:** low towards Ly6Chigh shift in BM-derived monocytes.Representative plots of FACS-sorted Ly6Clow (gray) and Ly6Chigh (red) monocytes from control mice were independently treated with (A) Media alone, (B) WATA-CM, or (C) BATA-CM (n=6 mice per FACS-sorted monocyte group) for 18 hr after which the presence of the alternate monocyte subset was assessed via flow cytometry.
-(D–F) Quantification of Ly6Clow and Ly6Chigh gates in panels A-C. Flow cytometry panels A-C were created using FlowJo software (Becton, Dickinson Company).Figure 8—source data 1.low towards Ly6Chigh shift in BM-derived monocytes.
+**Figure 8.:** Representative plots of FACS-sorted Ly6Clow (gray) and Ly6Chigh (red) monocytes from control mice were independently treated with (A) Media alone, (B) WATA-CM, or (C) BATA-CM (n=6 mice per FACS-sorted monocyte group) for 18 hr after which the presence of the alternate monocyte subset was assessed via flow cytometry.
+(D–F) Quantification of Ly6Clow and Ly6Chigh gates in panels A-C. Flow cytometry panels A-C were created using FlowJo software (Becton, Dickinson Company).

 ## Discussion

 In this study, we demonstrate a temporal correlation between HFD-induced whitening of BMA and a BM myeloid lineage bias towards Ly6Chigh-bearing monocytes in vivo.
 The latter presented a more glycolytic metabolism underpinned by a reduction in mitochondrial membrane potential, a rise in mitochondrial fission genes and a reduction in mitochondrial fusion genes.
 Causatively, we show that CM from BMA of HFD-fed mice promotes the generation of Ly6Chigh monocytes ex vivo.
 Phenocopying the effect of BMA derived from HFD-fed mice, bona fide WATA favoured a Ly6Chigh monocyte preponderance, while BATA promoted a dominance of Ly6Clow monocytes.
 Interestingly, these differential influences by the respective adipocytes are induced by distinct cellular pathways.
 Mechanistically, white adipocytes induced a shift in monocyte subset proportion, from Ly6Clow to Ly6Chigh, suggesting a possible and novel conversion of one subset into the other, while brown adipocytes favoured Ly6Clow predominance by inducing their proliferation.
 These changes in monocytes were underpinned by alterations in the monocytes metabolism, as WATA blunted the monocyte’s mitochondrial membrane potential and OCR.
 Overall, our findings expose a regulation of monocyte subsets directly influenced by adipocytes, whether from the BM or from AT.
 Based on the high abundance of their defining marker, Ly6C, as well as of CCR2, plus their overall metabolic phenotype, we refer to this population as Ly6Chigh monocytes.
 Future in-depth analysis should define the nature of this interesting monocyte group.
 Along with the observation of dynamic whitening of BMA during HFD, our results contribute to the emerging evidence that BMA are not mere space fillers, rather they are important contributors to cellular metabolism and hematopoietic lineage decisions (Boroumand and Klip, 2020).
 That these changes occur early on in the course of diet-induced obesity suggests that the BM is an early responder to a change in feeding status and that adipocytes play a significant role in directing monocyte subset skewing.
 Moreover, they provide evidence of novel mechanisms regulating the genesis of such skewing.

-## BM as an early sensor and an active contributor to HFD-induced AT macrophage accumulation
+### BM as an early sensor and an active contributor to HFD-induced AT macrophage accumulation

 It is now widely recognized that many factors contribute to the accumulation of macrophages in AT that includes the contribution of monocytes.
 There is mounting evidence for both HFD-induced EWAT monocyte chemo-attraction and for enhanced BM myelopoiesis, that work together to increase the monocyte infiltration and pro-inflammatory AT macrophage accumulation (Singer et al., 2014; Trottier et al., 2012 and Figure 1D–H).
 Singer et al., 2014 demonstrated that transplantation of BM from 18week HFD-fed mice into control recipients increased the number of invasive circulating monocytes and pro-inflammatory AT macrophages.
 These pioneering findings heralded the notion that HFD influences hematopoietic myeloid bias in the BM upstream of monocyte tissue invasion, thereby contributing to downstream systemic and peripheral tissue inflammation.
 Furthermore, HFD-driven chemoattracting signals from the homeostatically disrupted EWAT initiate tissue influx and depletion of invasive Ly6Chigh monocytes from the circulation, which in turn may acts as a signal for their increased production in the BM (Kamei et al., 2006; Nagareddy et al., 2014; Nov et al., 2013; Renovato-Martins et al., 2017).